kaaproject/kaa/Administration-guide/Troubleshooting/index.md

 The Kaa service logs can be found under /var/log/kaa:

-- kaa-none.* files contain log information from the Kaa service component.
+- kaa-node.* files contain log information from the Kaa service component.

 You can download logs from the Sandbox guest machine to the host machine as follows: